antoineeripret/valueserp_wrapper/README.md

 ## Quickstart

 - Create an account on [ValueSERP](https://www.valueserp.com/)
-- Choose your plan amongst the two options availabl [here](https://www.valueserp.com/pricing).
+- Choose your plan amongst the two options available [here](https://www.valueserp.com/pricing).
 For ad-hoc analysis, I strongly advise to go with the "Pay as you go" option.
 It's the most flexible and the one I use.
 - Get your API key and copy it somewhere to use it later on in your code.

 ## Usage